-I know I complain about social media a lot, but for an author you really need to be on it.
+I complain about social media a lot, but for an author you really need to be on it.
 I know from fact that many people who bought Magicians did so because they heard about it on social media and if I hadn’t made repeated mentions of the book, where to buy it, and where I would be appearing, those copies wouldn’t have been sold.
 But it helps to use your social media judiciously and not just be a “buy my book please” type of writer.
 Save that for your personal website.
 Also, please buy my book:

 Your publisher will get your book into stores.
 The rest is on you.

 St. Martins did as good a job as any to get the word out about Magicians.
 They sent out galleys, they hosted giveaways, they beat the drum.
-They did everything they could for it, but mine was only one of hundreds of books they needed to get the word out on that month, and after a certain point, it’s on the author, and the book to sell themselves.
+They did everything they could for it, but mine was only one of dozens of books they needed to get the word out on that month, and after a certain point, it’s on the author, and the book to sell themselves.